Senior Software Engineer

 I am passionate about advancing how humans understand and interact with complex information.
 As a computer scientist and programmer, I process data using scientific visualization techniques and 3D computer graphics, allowing people to see previously unseen patterns.
 By relating data to spatial information, for example, I create interactive visual models that allow people to explore relationships between data.
 My enthusiasm for interdisciplinary collaboration is reflected in the range of projects I have worked on, from visualizing the uterus in labor to understand how contractions build and propagate, to allowing architects to incorporate energy simulation in the early design stage in order to build more energy efficient buildings.

 I grew up in Halle, Germany and earned the degree "Diplom-Informatiker" (comparable to M.S. in Computer Science), specializing in computer graphics and simulation, at the University of Magdeburg, in 1997.
 From 1997 to 2008, I was a staff member at the University of Michigan Virtual Reality Laboratory and 3D Lab.
 During this time, I collaborated with faculty, students, and corporate partners on a variety of virtual reality projects, including the "Detroit Midfield Terminal," the world's first "Virtual Football Trainer," the "Network for Earthquake Engineering Simulation," and the "Virtual Jet Ski Driving Simulator".
 In 2008, I joined the Program of Computer Graphics at Cornell University, where I develop a software framework for the "Sustainable Energy Project" and experiment with human computer interfaces including developing a multi-touch table.
-The "projects" section of my webpage has more information about these and other projects.
+Since 2013 I am working for a small start up BUILDlab and we just released our first product Apidae.
+The "Portfolio » Projects" section of my webpage has more information about these and other projects.

 In my free time, I enjoy traveling and photography.
-You can view some of my photos in the "pictures" section.
+You can view some of my photos in the "Data » Pictures" section.

 I live with my wife, Tamar, and our daughter, Sabina, in Rochester, New York.